skillcap/NIX-ANV1L/README.md

 # ANV1L
-This repository contains my personal system configurations, managing just about everything from the base OS to user dotfiles and agressive performance tuning.
+This repository contains my personal system configurations, managing just about everything from the base OS to user dotfiles and aggressive performance tuning.

 # WIP